 Final breadboard circuit with 2N3906 NPN transistor under test…

-Unfortunately my first 2N3906 PNP device failed during this test – See Figure 20 (left).
+Unfortunately, my first 2N3906 PNP device failed during this test – See Figure 20 (left).
 DCA Pro hFE and curves still look the same.
-But under this scope/AWG test the device beaks down when VCE is greater than about 7 V. Several other PNP transistors where tested including other 2N3906 devices.
+But under this scope/AWG test the device beaks down when VCE is greater than about 7 V. Several other PNP transistors were tested including other 2N3906 devices.
 These other devices tested just fine.
 One user on Electronics Stack Exchange had the following comment that seems right to me:

 Looks like the CE junction got zapped and acts as a SCR with a negative incremental resistance .
 Might be good for a tunnel diode oscillator at RF if biased at -7V. 😉 This is a breakdown arc failure with say 40K/mm might be 40V/um so 7V is about a 175 nm gap that the E-Field bridged This PNP should be good to -40V and act like a Zener near -50V.
 In the 70’s I needed a HV Zener for uA ref.
 So I choose a transistor breakdown voltage to make the old TV work.Tony Stewart EE75